ashtonmeuser/godot-wasm/README.md

     wasm.load(buffer)
     file.close()
     ```
 1. Define an array containing the arguments to be supplied to your exported Wasm module function via `var args = [1, 2]`.
-Ensure the number of argument and argument types match those of the exported Wasm module function.
+Ensure the number of arguments and argument types match those expected by the exported Wasm module function.
 1. Call a function exported by your Wasm module via `wasm.fire("YOUR_FUNCTION_NAME", args)` replacing `YOUR_FUNCTION_NAME` with the name of the exported Wasm module function.

 ## Examples